mmattel/Raspberry-Pi-Setup/Home Assistant/mosquitto.md

 ## Set a Password authentication

-If you want to set a password for security reasons, proceed with the following:
+If you want to set a password for security reasons, proceed with the following, replace `<user-name>` accordingly:

-- In portainer, go into the command shell of the container using `bin/sh`
+- In portainer, go into the command shell of the mosquitto container using `bin/sh`
-- `cd /mosquitto/config`
-- `mosquitto_passwd -U password.txt`
+- Run `mosquitto_passwd -c /mosquitto/config/password.txt <user-name>`
+- You will get asked for a user and a password - remember it.
+- Use `mosquitto_passwd --help` to see all the arguments and options (like for updating the password)
 - Exit the command shell with button `Disconnect`

-You will get asked for a user and a password - remember it.

-Now change the mosquitto.conf file to configure it for password authentication
+Now change the mosquitto.conf file from your RPi to configure it for password authentication

 `vi docker/mosquitto/config/mosquitto.conf`